User Interface Basics

 Platform-specific declarations

-To declare a platform-specific property value or platform-specific component in the XML, you can use the following syntax:
+platform-specific component in the XML, you can use

 Platform-specific property value